Finding the most comfortable bath shapes and styles: A breakdown

 Other bathtub shapes

 There are various other shapes that you can consider, depending on your bathroom space and room size.
 It also depends on whether you require a shower and what area of the room will be in consistent use.
-The style should fit aesthetic and space considerations.
+The bath shape should fit with your overall style and space considerations.
 Freestanding baths, for example, look regal and grand in a larger bathroom and a whirlpool bath suits a wide area.

 Here are some other common shapes that are worth discussing when designing your bathroom: